13th Guards Poltavaskaya

 Use of Russian words of command.

-• The order ‘Smeer-nah!’
-(Attention) will be given.
-At this first command, the soldiers come rigidly to attention and snap their heads smartly to the front.
+• The unit will be given the order Smir-nah!
+(Attention) The soldiers will come rigidly to attention and snap their heads smartly to the front, chin up and looking straight ahead.

-• The squad is given the order ‘Vohl-nah!’
-(At ease), and the squad assume the original ‘at ease’ position, this time keeping the eyes forward.
+• The unit is given the order Vol-nah (At ease) who then resume the original at ease position, this time keeping the head and eyes forward.

 1. Neatness of hair, both front and behind.